 - Describe how the concepts, methods, technologies, treatments, services, or preventive interventions that drive this field will be changed if the proposed aims are achieved.

-- Explain how the application challenges and seeks to shift current research or clinical practice paradigms.
+- Explain how the application challenges and seeks to shift current research, clinical practice, or community-level intervention paradigms.

 - Describe any novel theoretical concepts, approaches or methodologies, instrumentation or intervention(s) to be developed or used, and any advantage over existing methodologies, instrumentation or intervention(s).